-• To find the relationship between the applied loads, horizontal and vertical deflections of the four test structures; quarter circle, semicircle, curved davit and angled davit structures.
+• To apply strain energy concept to define the deformation of a structure in terms of its horizontal and vertical deflections for the four test structures; quarter circle, semicircle, curved davit and angled davit structures.

 iv) Strut Buckling

 Compressive loads always lead to exhibit elastic instabilities.
 One type of elastic instabilities is known as buckling.
 Buckling is a failure of structural abilities due to over maximum compressive load.